webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 Also available for each cacheGroup: `splitChunks.cacheGroups.{cacheGroup}.name`.

 The name of the split chunk.
 Providing `false` will keep the same name of the chunks so it doesn't change names unnecessarily.
+It is the recommended value for production builds.

 Providing a string or a function allows you to use a custom name.
 Specifying either a string or a function that always returns the same string will merge all common modules and vendors into a single chunk.
 This might lead to bigger initial downloads and slow down page loads.

 If you choose to specify a function, you may find the `chunk.name` and `chunk.hash` properties (where `chunk` is an element of the `chunks` array) particularly useful in choosing a name for your chunk.

 If the `splitChunks.name` matches an [entry point](/configuration/entry-context/#entry) name, the entry point will be removed.

-T> It is recommended to set `splitChunks.name` to `false` for production builds so that it doesn't change names unnecessarily.

 __main.js__